 Romney Sheep traditionally originated on very fertile, productive pastures in the Romney Marsh however because of the extreme seasonal weather fluctuations the marshlands undergo, they are also very efficient on feed.
 Fleece weight and lambing rates are often much higher on improved pastures, however it is important to remember that these sheep were often expected to survive on very little at certain times of the year.
 Most enthusiasts offer various assortments of grain and hay to supplement their diet, especially in the winter time.
 Here at Black Swamp Sarplaninacs we pride ourselves on producing a more organic, non-GMO grade of meat as we offer only hay to our sheep when they’re not on pasture.
 We use a grass/alfalfa mix or 1st cutting alfalfa at the very most with 2nd or 3rd cutting alfalfa generally being considered too rich for the sheep and mostly avoided.
 Romneys tend to do well with access to a sheep specific mineral block (though one must ensure that it’s free of any copper content) and it may be advisable to go through your county soil and agricultural extension for specifics on which types of minerals may be naturally lacking in your area.

 Bloat seems to be a contentious issue in the sheep industry and Romneys are no exception.
 It is said that bloat is caused by too heavy of legume content in the diet with alfalfa and clover each falling into this plant category.
 Many commercial supplements and remedies have been developed in order to prevent and treat bloat but it has been our opinion that simply keeping the sheep well fed on fresh grass is the most effective means of preventing it.
 When sheep are hungry they often seem to go straight for the clover whereas when they’re just casually browsing they will consume a proportionate amount of grass in with it.
+Sheep also seem to be more vulnerable early in the spring as soon as they’re introduced to fresh pasture for the year.
 Our sheep always have access to fresh hay, even when they’re brought in at night, and to date we’ve been fortunate enough to have had few run ins with bloat (a big knock on wood).

 Our pastures really are our pride and joy up here.
 Our fencing is composed of mesh 16′ long X 50″ high cattle panels secured to treated wood posts and alternating t-posts.
 It stands up well to the rigors and strain that both itchy sheep and excited 120+ lb. dogs may put on it.
 It is an expensive fencing method though and many hundreds of hours were put into building it on our farm.
 Adult Romneys have never been able to get over it and the lambs are normally too big to get through it.
 Many producers choose to go with rolled mesh fencing or even just 4-5 strands of electrified wire secured to fiberglass poles.
 Electric is the most cost effective way to go, and perhaps the most predator-proof, but for us wasn’t an option at the time that we put our pastures in.
 We have reinforced the fence a bit with an invisible fence unit in order to ensure the dogs don’t try to get through it.
 The insulated wire for the invisible fence is zip tied right to cattle panels and it ensures that the dogs are unable to either jump the fence nor dig underneath it.